dpecos/gai/README.md

-# GAI (Git + OpenAI)
+# GAI (Git + AI)

-GAI (Git + OpenAI) is a command-line interface (CLI) tool written in Rust that utilizes OpenAI models to generate informative commit messages from a `git diff` by reading from its standard input (stdin).
+GAI (Git + AI) is a command-line interface (CLI) tool written in Rust that utilizes OpenAI models to generate informative commit messages from a `git diff` by reading from its standard input (stdin).
 It combines the power of Git with advanced language models to automate the process of creating meaningful and concise commit messages based on the changes made to your Git repository.

 ## Features